 Lymphomas.
 These are cancers of immune system tissue.

 Gastrointestinal stromal tumors.
-These can be benign or cancerous.
-They form from a type of cell in the stomach wall called interstitial cells of Cajal.
+These form from a type of cell in the stomach wall called interstitial cells of Cajal.
+They can be cancerous (malignant) or non-cancerous (benign).

 Carcinoid tumors.
-These come from hormone-producing cells in the stomach.
+These come from hormone-producing cells in the stomach and do not typically spread to other organs.

-These three types of cancer are rare and their treatment and prognosis (outlook) differ from adenocarcinomas.
+These 3 types of cancer are rare and their treatment and prognosis (outlook) differ from adenocarcinomas.